Govt considering shutting down utility stores across country, says production ministry

-The Ministry for Industries and Production (MoIP) on Friday confirmed that the government was planning to shut down all utility stores in the country in a bid to reduce expenses.
+The Ministry for Industries and Production (MoIP) secretary on Friday confirmed that the government was considering shutting down all utility stores in the country.

 Last week, the Economic Coordination Committee (ECC) of the Cabinet approved the disbursement of monthly subsidies to Utility Stores Corporation (USC) at a higher rate per household and turnover tax of 1.25 per cent.